 Even though the founder of Kugelmugel died in 2015, the Republic officially has a population of over 650 non-resident citizens!
-I wonder how does the Kugelmugel passport stamp look like?
+I wonder what the Kugelmugel passport stamp look like?

 Three Days in Vienna – Day 2 – Empire and Art